-Online advertising was originated as a context-focused model where impressions and reach were the KPIs for advertisers and brand marketers.
-But now, those metrics have been pushed down and replaced by target audience and acquisitions or product sales.
-In short, brands and marketers have begun to correlate the advertising spends with their own bottom lines.
+Online advertising originated as a context-focused model where impressions and reach were the KPIs for advertisers and brand marketers.
+But those metrics have been pushed down and replaced by the target audience, acquisitions, or product sales.
+In short, brands and marketers have begun correlating advertising spending with their bottom lines.

-In addition, publishers can experience increased revenue when they’re able to build and maintain a target audience.
-This, in turn, quadruples the importance of structuring and segmenting the audience in order to deliver actions specific to readers with similar preferences and interests.
-The actions include personalized content, user interface, and most importantly, ads.
+In addition, publishers can experience increased revenue when building and maintaining a target audience.
+This, in turn, quadruples the importance of structuring and segmenting the audience to deliver actions specific to readers with similar preferences and interests.
+The actions include personalized content, user interface, and, most importantly, ads.

 This is where the audience segmentation work.
-Knowing the interest and preference of your audience will help you present them with the content, targeted advertising information they are looking for and can bring them back to the site for more related content and they tend to subscribe (or return to say least) for more.
+Knowing the interest and preferences of your audience will help you present them with the content and targeted advertising information they are looking for and can bring them back to the site for more related content, and they tend to subscribe (or return, to say least) for more.

 “As there is an enormous volume of data placed at multiple locations the publishers and digital agencies find it difficult to understand the mass audience.
 And, it is a consumer-driven digital age!
 Hence, it is essential for publishers to concentrate more on individual consumer needs instead of endowing with generic content.”

-With perceivable (and calculable) benefits both advertisers and publishers would want to dive in and utilize as much segmented audience possible.
-But, it’s easier said than done.
+With perceivable (and calculable) benefits, advertisers and publishers want to dive in and utilize as much segmented audience as possible.
+But it’s easier said than done.

 Why?

-- Besides, most publishers (Mid-market and Small) if not all, have no idea about audience segmentation and how they could benefit from it.
+2. Besides, most publishers (Mid-market and Small), if not all, have no idea about audience segmentation and how they could benefit from it.

 Before getting into the actual segmentation, you need proper tools.
 And, believe us, your Google Analytics will do just fine.
-However, if you have any other tools specialized in segregation, feel free to use them.
-Because more tool means more options to divide and ultimately, detailed segments.
-(Here’s a couple of Audience Segmentation Tools you can use).
+However, if you have any other tools specialized in segregation, feel free to use them because more tool means more options to divide and, ultimately, detailed segments.

 It’s up to you and your site(s).
 Here are a few examples to help you get started.

-If you provide diversified content and have great tractions on all the verticals, then you may end up framing more segments.
+You may frame more segments if you provide diversified content and have great tractions on all the verticals.
 We can go on and on.
-As we mentioned earlier, it’s up to you and your site(s).
+As mentioned earlier, it’s up to you and your site(s).

 Note: It’s important to take 60 or 90 days of data for segmentation (regardless of the tool).